rapid7/metasploit-framework/documentation/modules/auxiliary/gather/c2s_dvr_password_disclosure.md

 ## Description

-  C2S DVR allows an unauthenticated user to disclose the username & password by requesting the javascript page `read.cgi?page=2`
+C2S DVR allows an unauthenticated user to disclose the username & password by requesting the javascript page 'read.cgi?page=2'.
+This may also work on some cameras including IRDOME-II-C2S, IRBOX-II-C2S.

 ## Vulnerable Application